 - Don’t buy paper plates

-- Buy one good knife
+- Buy one good knife and learn to sharpen it

 - Turn refrigerator temperature down